osklil/nagios-misc/check_by_ssh_master/README.markdown

 Introduction
 ------------

-check_by_ssh_master is a Nagios plugin that always plugins to be executed on remote hosts over SSH.
+check_by_ssh_master is a Nagios plugin that allows plugins to be executed on remote hosts over SSH.
 It is similar to check_by_ssh but has two
 advantages: It uses one or more master connections to improve speed, and it supports escaping of parameters which may be necessary because SSH executes